rizkimaryanto/Speed/readme.md

 ![1712682018241](image/readme/1712682018241.png)

-Or visit [http://localhost:5173/example](http://localhost:5173/example) if the server is running.
+Or visit [http://localhost:5173/example](http://localhost:5173/example) if the server is running. (only work in development server)